You are at the top of the page

 The birth of Elizabeth I

 The future Elizabeth I was born at Greenwich Palace on 7 September 1533.
-Her arrival was a disappointment for her father: Henry VIII craved a son and heir to ensure the future of the Tudor dynasty.
+Her arrival was a disappointment for Henry VIII.
+During the Tudor period, it was felt that women should not rule in their own right, so the King craved a son and heir to ensure the future of his dynasty.

 The celebrations at court were muted, ‘very cold and disagreeable … and there has been no thought of having the bonfires and rejoicings usual in such cases’, according to the Imperial Ambassador Eustace Chapuys.
 The official letters sent out to announce Elizabeth's birth were corrected at the last minute, to change the word ‘Prince’ to ‘Princess’.